aaronphilips/as1/README.md

 # as1
-cmput 301 assignment by Aaron Philips
+cmput 301 assignment by Aaron Philips,

-CCID aphilips
+CCID: aphilips
+url to video demo: https://www.youtube.com/watch?v=CSqcCDUnSdo&feature=youtu.be

 This is a simple app for tracking habits and completions for created habits.
 The app will by default open to current day of the week and display the habits for that day.